franktakes/gephi-tutorial/README.md

 ### Part 2.4: Labels

 The label of a node (or edge) is a readable description of the node (or edge).
-In a social network it can be someone's real name, rather than a numeric ID.
+In a social network, it can be someone's real name, rather than a numeric ID.
 Label visibility can be enabled using the "Show Node Labels" button in the set of icons at the bottom of the Graph subwindow (button G in the figure below).
-One or more of the data attributes of the nodes are then shown as textual label; button Q allows one to set which attributes this pertains.
+One or more of the data attributes of the nodes are then shown as a textual label; button Q allows one to set which attributes this pertains to.
-By default, the "Label" node attribute is used, which in case of the random graph is equal to the ID of the node.
+By default, the "Label" node attribute is used, which, in the case of the random graph, is equal to the ID of the node.

 ![Gephi-bottom-buttons](https://github.com/franktakes/gephi-tutorial/blob/main/img/gephi-graph-bottom-buttons-annotated.png?raw=true)
 _Figure: Buttons at the bottom of the Graph pane_